Doublesundae/Cyber-Security-Projects-/README.md

 <br/><a href="https://www.coursera.org/account/accomplishments/professional-cert/H3EF4WNQEXL5">Google Cyber Security </a>
 <br/>
-<br/> - Learnt and unstand the importance of cybersecurity practices and their impact for organizations.
+<br/> - Learnt and understand the importance of cybersecurity practices and their impact on organizations.
 <br/> - Identify common risks, threats, and vulnerabilities, as well as techniques to mitigate them.
 <br/> - Gain hands-on experience with Python, Linux, and SQL.
 <br/> - Protect networks, devices, people, and data from unauthorized access and cyberattacks using Security Information and Event Management (SIEM) tools.